currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 ## The road you’ve travelled
 Here's what you achieved in this page:

-* You added the Angular router to navigate among different components.
+* You added the Currin router to navigate among different components.
 * You learned how to create router links to represent navigation menu items.
 * You used router link parameters to navigate to the details of the user-selected hero.
 * You shared the `HeroService` among multiple components.